 Reynolds numbers are calculated to characterize the behavior of pipes, of ships and things moving through water, airplanes and things moving through the atmosphere.
 The number potentially depends upon the velocity of the flow and the characteristics of the fluid, e.g., for ships, its speed, salt water versus fresh, the water temperature, etc. Examples (given a typical speed and typical conditions):

 A magnetic Reynolds number (Rm or Rm or MRe or Rem) is an analog of Reynolds number relating the same inertial forces to magnetic diffusivity, and also is a measure of a propensity to turbulence.
 It is inversely proportional to resistivity of the material (plasma).
-When both are used, the "ordinary" Reynolds number may be made distinguishable by the term kinetic Reynolds number.
+When both are under discussion, the "ordinary" Reynolds number may be distinguished by the term kinetic Reynolds number.
 Formation of an astrophysical dynamo typically requires turbulence, requiring some level of magnetic Reynolds number, but at a sufficiently high number, the magnetic field has more tendency to dissipate.